 Better for the environment.

-Good manufacturing processes and responsible recycling minimise toxins in our supply chain, which helps keep our land, air and water free from pollutants.
-We set our own standard to stop using many harmful toxins that are damaging our environment, and hope that others follow our lead.
+Good manufacturing processes and responsible recycling minimize toxins in our supply chain, which helps keep our land, air, and water free from pollutants.
+We set our own standard to stop using many harmful toxins that are damaging our environment and hope that others follow our lead.

 Better for the people who use them.

 No one spends more time with an Apple product than an Apple customer.
-By minimising or outright eliminating many harmful toxins, we ensure that each product is safe to use, year after year.
-Our power leads are PVC- and phthalate-free.
+By minimizing or outright eliminating many harmful toxins, we ensure that each product is safe to use, year after year.
+Our power cords are PVC- and phthalate‑free.
 Our touchscreens are arsenic-free.
 And our cases and enclosures are BFR-free.
 No other company does more to keep its products free of so many toxins.

 Better for the people who make them.